allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 Even Microsoft recommends rebuilding indexes in their documentation [here](https://learn.microsoft.com/en-us/sql/relational-databases/databases/shrink-a-database?view=sql-server-ver16):

-_"Data that is moved to shrink a file can be scattered to any available location in the file.
+> Data that is moved to shrink a file can be scattered to any available location in the file.
-This causes index fragmentation and can slow the performance of queries that search a range of the index.
+> This causes index fragmentation and can slow the performance of queries that search a range of the index.
-To eliminate the fragmentation, consider rebuilding the indexes on the file after shrinking."_
+> To eliminate the fragmentation, consider rebuilding the indexes on the file after shrinking.

 We decided to proceed with the above-mentioned index rebuild process.
 Here, we also applied possible optimizations to avoid negative consequences related to the availability of our services.
 The **ONLINE** option is particularly noteworthy,